-- Monitor SSC and turbidity trends over time on an annual and stormflow basis. - Assess how management practices applied in each watershed through the North Coast Region Water Quality Control Board (NCRWQCB) permits and Humboldt Redwood

-Company's (HRC) Habitat Conservation Plan and Company Policies affect trends in SSC and turbidity.
+- Monitor SSC and turbidity trends over time on an annual and stormflow basis. - Assess how management practices applied in each watershed through the North Coast Regional Water Quality Control Board (NCRWQCB) permits and Humboldt Redwood Company's (HRC) Habitat Conservation Plan affect trends in SSC and turbidity.

-Each year, raw and processed data are submitted to the North Coast Regional Water Quality Control Board per requirements of the Watershed Waste Discharge Permit for Elk River (R1-2016-0004) and Freshwater Creek (R1-2006-0041).
-This report supports the data submission for hydrologic year 2019 reporting data collected from October 1, 2018 to May 15, 2019.
+Each year, raw and processed data are submitted to the North Coast Regional Water Quality Control Board per requirements of the Watershed Wide Discharge Requirements for Elk River (R1-2019-0021) and Freshwater Creek (R1-2006-0041).
+This document supports the data submission for water year 2020 and reports data collected from October 1, 2019 through mid-May of 2020.